As a patient in CentraState Medical Center (a New Jersey Hospital), you have the following rights (under state law and regulations):

 - To treatment and medical services without discrimination based on age, religion, national origin, sex, sexual preferences, handicap, diagnosis, ability to pay or source of payment.

 - To exercise all your constitutional rights.

-To present questions or grievances to a designated hospital staff member and to receive a response in a reasonable period of time.
+You are responsible for presenting questions or grievances to a designated hospital staff member and you have the right to receive a response within a reasonable period of time.
 The hospital must provide you with the address and telephone number of the New Jersey Department of Health agency that handles questions and complaints.